 Despite the new regulations on crypto-mining and the revised electricity tariff system, the electricity shortages may continue, since the repairs of the diversion tunnel at Enguri HPP, the major source of Abkhazia’s electricity, scheduled for February 2021, will further limit supply.

 Enguri hydropower plant is a rare example of smooth cross-boundary cooperation between Tbilisi and Sokhumi.
 Enguri HPP’s 271.5-meter-tall concrete arch dam is located on the Tbilisi-controlled territory, while its five generators are on the Abkhaz side, in Gali district.
-Enguri HPP has been supplied Abkhazia for years and according to a long-standing, informal agreement between Tbilisi and Sokhumi, 40% of the electricity generated by the plant has to go to Abkhazia and the remaining 60% to the rest of Georgia.
+Enguri HPP has been supplying Abkhazia for years and according to a long-standing, informal agreement between Tbilisi and Sokhumi, 40% of the electricity generated by the plant has to go to Abkhazia and the remaining 60% to the rest of Georgia.
 As of 2019, due to Abkhazia’s increased power consumption around 48% of electricity goes there, while 52% – to Georgia proper.

 Levan Mebonia, Head of Enguri HPP, has previously stated that, since the plant will shut down during the repair, Abkhazia may have to purchase electricity from outside.
 So far, Abkhaz authorities have been in talks with Russian officials and specialists to ensure “the flow of electricity from Russia to Abkhazia” during the repairs.